 As described in clause 5.29.3 of TS 23.501-h50, a UE gets access to 5G LAN-type services via a PDU Session established by a dedicated SMF.
 And, the network is configured so that the SMF is selected for a certain 5G VN group, which the SMF will register on the NRM with DNN/S-NSSAI.
 So, a DNN and S-NSSAI is associated with a 5G VN group.
 This certain SMF is identified during PDU session establishment process with the DNN/S-NSSAI used for a given 5G VN group.
-The PDU session establishment procedure for a UE to access the 5G LAN-type service is described in TS 23.502..
+The PDU session establishment procedure for a UE to access the 5G LAN-type service is described in TS 23.502.

+Session management as defined for 5GS in clause 5.6 of TS 23.501 is applicable to 5G-VN-type services with the following clarification and enhancement:

+- A UE gets access to 5G LAN-type services via a PDU Session of IP PDU Session type or Ethernet PDU Session type.

+- A PDU Session provides access to one and only one 5G VN group.
+The PDU Sessions accessing to a certain 5G VN group should all anchor at the same network, i.e. the common home network of 5G VN group members.

+- The SM level subscription data for a DNN and S-NSSAI available in UDM, as described in clause 5.6.1 of TS 23.501 [1], applies to the DNN and S-NSSAI associated to a 5G VN group.